Looking for the best things to do on Big Sur? This is the guide for you!

 The big draw at Julia Pfeiffer Burns State Park is McWay Falls.

 Outhouses are conveniently located past the entrance.
-Tickets are self purchase through a machine with no attendant.
+Tickets are self-purchased through a machine with no attendant.

 9. Sand Dollar Beach